SpeedCodeNpo/mini-prj-20231029-ls-login/README.md

 ## Your task :

-- (1) Import the primeNG toast module
-- (2) In app module import ToastModule and BrowserAnimationsModule
-- (3) In app module add to providers the MessageService from the primeNg api
+- (1) In auth.service add an http get user by email function
+- (2) Modify the login html so that the form triggers ngSubmit
+- (3) Modify the login ts file by adding a submit-login-user function.
-- (4) In the app com html add the  <p-toast> element.
+- (4) In the submit login get the user email value and validate it is the same submited by form
-- (5) In the register comp class inject the MessageService in the constructor (Do NOT use the inject() method).
+- (5) In the submit login funtion, once you get the user object , validate that email & password match db
-- (6) In the register comp modify the submitRegisterDetails() method to call the message as follows:
+- (6) In case they match save the email in sessionStorage and redirect to home page
--      (6a) Call showSuccess() method in the case of "next" property of subscribe.
--      (6b) Call showError() method in the case of "error" property of subscribe.
-- (7) In the case of the success then after the message is triggered reroute to the login page.
+- (7) Add a message toast in case login failed

 ### Refrences :